 There are several types of LASIK procedures and the type of surgery that will be performed will depend on the eye condition.
 Specialists in the field have made incredible advancements in vision correction surgery, also known as refractive and laser eye surgery.
 There are several types of vision correction surgeries, which your doctor will discuss with you.
 Most procedures reshape the cornea, correcting the way light passes through.
 Other surgeries involving replacing the eye lens.

 LASIK is one of the most popular laser vision correction surgeries performed today to treat a variety of eye conditions.
 Here at Advanced Vision Care, our LASIK surgery in Los Angeles can reduce and/or eliminate the need to wear prescription glasses.

-We conduct the following LASIK procedures to help you see better:
+We conduct the following LASIK procedures:

 - Wavefront Optimized LASIK – Used to preserve the natural aspheric shape of the front of the eye.
 Reduces spherical aberrations that can occur very commonly with other types of laser-related refractive surgeries.

 - Wavefront-Guided LASIK – This is a fully-personalized Laser treatment that takes into account individual vision needs and eye anatomy.
 It is also used to correct astigmatism, nearsightedness, and farsightedness.

 - Topography-guided LASIK – Topography-guided LASIK surgery makes use of advanced, state-of-art mapping technologies to create a unique, customized treatment for your eyes.